Texas renewal guide

 Source notes

 Rules move.
-Check Texas Department of Licensing and Regulation (TDLR) again before you pay, renew, or schedule work around this requirement.
+Check Texas State Fire Marshal's Office (SFMO), Texas Department of Insurance (TDI) again before you pay, renew, or schedule work around this requirement.

 Related content